steemit/smt-whitepaper/smt-manual/manual.md

 This STEEM-unit contains 100 STEEM-satoshis, or 0.1 STEEM.

-For every 1 STEEM contributed, an ALPHA contributer will receive 5 ALPHA tokens, and Founder Account D will receive 1 ALPHA token.
+For every 1 STEEM contributed, an ALPHA contributer will receive 5 ALPHA tokens, and Founder Account C will receive 1 ALPHA token.
 This five-sixths / one-sixth split is expressed as:

 ```